Why should you donate to local food banks?

-“Millions of vulnerable children are losing the healthy meals they depend on as the [COVID-19] closes schools nationwide,” says Davis.
-“As of [March 17], 39 states had closed schools entirely.
-When you add in the districts closed in other states it means 41.6 million kids, or 4 out of 5 kids, are out of school.”
-Even in areas where the schools are still open, many businesses are currently closed, which means hourly workers who may already be struggling to make ends meet are being hit hard.
+"Millions of vulnerable children are losing the healthy meals they depend on as the [COVID-19] closes schools nationwide," Davis said at the beginning of the pandemic.
+"As of [March 17, 2020], 39 states had closed schools entirely.
+When you add in the districts closed in other states it means 41.6 million kids, or 4 out of 5 kids, are out of school."
+Even in areas where the schools were still open, many businesses were closed, which meant hourly workers who may have already been struggling to make ends meet were hit hard.

 With 200 food banks (where goods are stored) and 60,000 food pantries (where goods can be picked up) across the country, there's a good chance that there's a Feeding America drop-off site near you.
 To receive donations, nothing is required and no questions are asked.

 Food Rescue US is great because it helps donate fresh food to those in need, including lots of healthy proteins and produce.
-Many restaurants across the country are now open for pick-up service only, which sadly means that a lot of food may go to waste.
 If you work in the restaurant industry, instead of throwing out your extra food, consider donating it to Food Rescue US, which will repurpose it into delicious meals for those in need.

 For those unable to physically go to food pantries, Meals On Wheels is an important resource, bringing food right to people in need.
 Because seniors are most at risk for COVID-19, Meals On Wheels is especially a valuable resource right now.
 You can donate money or volunteer your time in your city.

-Feed The Children has long provided food and resources working through the public school system and are of course continuing to do so now with many schools not being in session.
-While the organization doesn’t accept food, you can donate monetarily through its site.
+Feed The Children has long provided food and resources working through the public school system and are of course continuing to do so now.
+While the organization doesn't accept food, you can donate monetarily through its site.

 You can help contribute to No Kid Hungry's efforts by fundraising, organizing donation drives through your workplace, and contacting elected officials.
 Visit its site for more information.